Gentian family (Gentianaceae)

 Cultivation: The preference is full sun to light shade, moist to dry conditions, and a somewhat barren soil containing clay or rocky material.
 Competition from taller plants should be restricted.
 The size of individual plants and the abundance of their flowers can vary considerably depending on the availability of moisture and nutrients.

-Range & Habitat: Stiff Gentian is occasional in the northern half of Illinois, while in the southern half of the state it is rare or absent.
+Range & Habitat: The native Stiff Gentian is occasional in the northern half of Illinois, while in the southern half of the state it is rare or absent.
 Populations of this species may be declining.
 Habitats include hill prairies, upland savannas, thinly wooded slopes, rocky meadows, banks of streams in wooded areas, calcareous seeps, and edges of cliffs.
 This species is usually found in high quality natural habitats, often where limestone is close to the ground surface.

 Faunal Associations: So far, information about floral-faunal relationships for this species has not been encountered.
 The long tubular shape of the closed corollas suggests that long-tongued bees cross-pollinate the flowers.